dylanbeattie/dylanbeattie.net/_posts/2023/2023-07-11-what-should-cancel-do.md

 ---
-title: "What's in a (Version) Number?"
+title: "What Should 'Cancel' Do?"
 layout: post
 author: Dylan Beattie
 meta: